-Treatment by thermal ablation Ė The battery-driven model
+Treatment by thermal ablation – The battery-operated model

-The lightweight (weighs ~250 gm) compact variety of thermal ablator is powered by a rechargeable Lithium-Ion battery.
+The lightweight (weight, ~250 g) compact variety of thermal ablator is powered by a rechargeable lithium-ion battery.
 The machine has a built-in light to visualize the cervix and an activation button to switch it on and off.
-The machine can be pre-set to different treatment timings (20 sec, 30 sec or 40 sec) and desired temperature (100o C).
-The procedure timing is automated, which means that the treatment automatically stops once the pre-set time is over and there is a visual and audible indicator.
-The machine includes multiple reusable probes with tips of 16 mm and 19 mm diameter.
-The tip may be either flat or have a small projection (nipple) at the center.
-The probe can be fitted to the machine by the probe connector that is covered with a silicone cap when the machine is not in use.
+The machine can be pre-set to different treatment timings (20 s, 30 s, or 40 s) and the desired temperature (100 °C).
+The procedure timing is automated, which means that treatment automatically stops at the end of the pre-set time and there is a visual and audible indicator.
+The machine includes multiple reusable probes with tips of 16 mm and 19 mm in diameter.
+The tip may be flat or have a small projection (nipple) at its centre.
+The probe can be fitted to the machine by the probe connector, which is covered with a silicone cap when the machine is not in use.
 A battery charger is included in the pack.

 Step 3: Turning the machine on

 Turn on the machine by pressing the ON/OFF button located on a panel on the handle.
 The green LED on the panel and the white illumination LED at the front are turned on.
-One blue light on the panel will flash indicating that unit is ready to be used (tip not heated yet).
+One blue light on the panel will flash, indicating that unit is ready to be used (the tip is not heated yet).

 Step 4: Heating the probe

 Press the ON/OFF button a second time to start heating the probe tip.
-Four blue timer LEDs on the panel will flash for a few seconds indicating that the tip is getting heated.
-When the tip gets heated to 100o C within a few seconds, the blue timer LEDs stop flashing, and you can hear a single beep.
-Treatment can start now.
+Four blue timer LEDs on the panel will flash for a few seconds, indicating that the tip has begun heating.
+When the tip has heated to 100 °C (within a few seconds), the blue timer LEDs stop flashing and a single beep is audible.
+Treatment can now begin.

-Once the treatment cycle is running, the blue timer LEDs turn off with an audible beep, one at a time, after each 1/4 of the procedure has finished.
-When all four (4) blue timer LEDs are turned off a longer audible beep is heard, the unit is no longer applying heat.
-It has commenced its cool down cycle.
-Once the cool down cycle is complete, the front white LED lights will turn off, and the probe may then be removed from the treatment area.
-If a second treatment area is needed, repeat the above steps before removing the probe.
+Once the treatment cycle is running, the blue timer LEDs turn off with an audible beep, one at a time, after each quarter of the procedure has finished.
+When all four blue timer LEDs are turned off, a longer beep is audible, indicating that the unit is no longer applying heat and has commenced its cool-down cycle.
+Once the cool-down cycle is complete, the front white LED lights will turn off, and the probe may then be removed from the treatment area.
+If a second treatment area is indicated, repeat the above steps before removing the probe.